 While finding books about wishes, I realised that often the wish comes via some item...a pebble in Sylvester and the Magic Pebble and a diamond when Templeton Gets his Wish.
-Of course, many wishes come via a wand, a spell, a potion or a powder, but there are other more unusual givers of wishes and everyday items that provide the magic. magic item is any object that has magical powers inherent in it.
+Of course, many wishes come via a wand, a spell, a potion or a powder, but there are other more unusual givers of wishes and everyday items that provide the magic.
+A magic item is any object that has magical powers inherent in it.
 These may act on their own or be the tools of the person or being whose hands they fall into.
 Magic items are commonly found in both folklore and modern fantasy.

 There are pots,